storj/docs/app/dcs/third-party-tools/arq/page.md

 Choose an encryption password for Arq to encrypt your data **before** transmitting it (this password will never leave your computer):

 {% callout type="warning"  %}
 Files are stored encrypted within the Storj network.
 Using Arq's encryption would add a second layer of encryption.
 Users may want to uncheck `Encrypt with password` when given the option.
-This is optional.&#x20;
+This is optional.
 {% /callout %}

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/j-ej_S6qiBjUl-c_-ggZb_screen-shot-2022-05-27-at-94638-am-1024x814.png)